Cloud-Native-RS/docs-cloudnative.rs/README.md

 **Built with ❤️ for the Cloud Native community in Serbia**

-*Powered by Next.js, Docker, OpenShift, and automated CI/CD pipeline*
+*Powered by Next.js, Docker, OpenShift, and automated CI/CD pipeline*# CI/CD Test - Fri Sep 12 01:18:36 CEST 2025